Palindrome Partitions and the Calkin-Wilf Tree: Palindrome Partitions

 \section{Palindrome Partitions}

 Say a partition $\lambda \vdash n$ is a \emph{palindrome partition} if the sequence $B(\lambda)$ is a palindrome, i.e. $B(\lambda)=B(\lambda)^r$.
 For example in Figure \ref{fig:codingofpartitions}, we see that $B(55331)=01100110$, so $(5,5,3,1)$ is a palindrome partition.
 Define $PP(n)$ to be the number of palindrome partitions of $n$.
-Observe that the partitions $(n)$ and $(1^n)$ are palindromes, corresponding to the sequences of all ones and all zeros respectively, so $PP(n) \geq 2$.
+Observe that the partitions $(n)$ and $(1^n)$ are palindromes, corresponding to the sequences of all ones and all zeros respectively, so for $n>1$ we have $PP(n) \geq 2$.
 Table \ref{tab:palindromesequence} gives the sequence $PP(n)$ up to $n=40$.
-This sequence does not yet appear in the Online Encyclopedia of Integer Sequences at oeis.org.
+After this paper appeared in preprint form, this sequence was added to the Online Encyclopedia of Integer Sequences \cite{oeis} as A368548.
 The values of $n+1$ where $PP(n)=2$ already suggests something interesting is happening!

 We will use the description in Proposition \ref{prop: describereversal} to compute a generating function $\sum_{n=0}^\infty PP(n)q^n$ for $PP(n)$.
 We will sum over all possible choices for $\lambda_1$ and $\lambda'_1$.
 Let ``Case 1" be when both both $\lambda_1$ and $\lambda'_1$ are odd, so $A$ and $B$ are both even.
 Let $A=2k$ and $B=2l$.
 We must count partitions $\mu$ in the $2k \times 2l$ rectangle so that $\mu$ is equal to its complement inside the rectangle.
 Dividing the large rectangle into 4 rectangles of size $k \times l$, it is clear that the upper left rectangle must be included in $\mu$ and the lower right rectangle must be empty.
 We can select an arbitrary partition $\tau$ for lower left rectangle, and then its complement in the $k \times l$ rectangle for the upper right, as shown on the left side of Figure \ref{fig:forgeneratingfunction}.
 We have $\mu$ occupying $2kl$ boxes.
 It is well know that there are $\binom{k+l}{k}$ choices for $\tau$ fitting inside a $k \times l$ rectangle.
 We also have $2k+2l+1$ boxes in the first row and column.
 Summing over all possible $k$ and $l$ we have a contribution to the generating function of: